rigaya/NVEnc/NVEncC_Options.en.md

 ### --log-framelist
 FOR DEBUG ONLY!
 Output debug log for avsw/avhw reader.

+### --log-packets
+FOR DEBUG ONLY!
+Output debug log for packets read in avsw/avhw reader.

 ### --option-file &lt;string&gt;
 File which containes a list of options to be used.